stagecast/LiveHacks-api/html-moments/README.md

 ***

+## Access the Stagecast platform
+If you want to access the Stagecast web platform and launch moments follow this guide:

+#### Mobile phone
+1. Download Stagecast application on iOS or android
+2. Choose “Get started” -> “Create account”
+3. Use your email to create an account.

+#### Computer
+4. Go to stagecast.io -> Press “Log in”.
+5. Use the same credentials that you just logged in with on the phone.
+6. Create an new event.
+7. Enter your event and add whatever moments you want.
+8. *On mobile:* Find the event in the “event list” and enter the timeline of that event.
+9. Launch a moment from the web platform and you will receive it in your phone.

+***

 ## Structure your html moment
 To launch a html-moment from Stagecast web platform your project has to be strucured into one single html file.
 The html, css and javascript code should be in one single file.
 See *boilerplate.html* for example of the structure.